SolarNetwork/solarnode-handbook/docs/users/controls/bacnet.md

   ![BACnet Control CSV configurer form](../../images/users/controls/bacnet-control-csv-configurer@2x.png){width=1024 loading=lazy}
 </figure>

+!!! tip "Spreadsheet jumpstart"

+    You can copy the [BACNet Control Configuration Example][sheet-example] sheet as a starting point.
+This sheet has drop-down menu validation to make it super easy to configure your BACnet integration.
+Download your completed Sheet as a CSV file, then use the **BACnet Control CSV Configurer** form to upload the CSV file and configure SolarNode.

 ### BACnet Control CSV Configuration Format

 The BACnet Control CSV Configuration uses the column structure detailed